Social Media Erupts In Memes Targeting Jordyn Woods

 — People (@people) February 19, 2019

 The internet is now speculating about whether or not Jenner will forgive Woods or cut her out of her empire for good.
 Many social media users tweeted memes joking about wanting to take the place of Woods as Jenner’s best friend.
 Some even suggested that Kardashian matriarch Kris Jenner could have been the one to leak the news.
-“This is a case for the FBI,” they wrote quoting Jenner’s infamous line.
+“This is a case for the FBI,” they wrote, quoting Jenner’s infamous line.

 me on my way to take jordyn woods place as kylies bestie pic.twitter.com/Vd07a3JUla